dominictarr/crdt/README.md

 changed is the a hash of the fields that have changed.

+### event: Row.emit('removed')

+Emitted when a row is removed.
+This may be the result of a local or a remote update.

 ## Set

 A collection of `Rows` within a document.